 5. Fill in:

-1. Application Name: This is what shows up when posting updates just underneath the text of the update, as in:
+1. Name: This is what shows up when posting updates just underneath the text of the update, as in:

 Date and Time via _Application Name_